fbpx

 • Current country of residence: You must legally reside in this country.
 For refugee claimants in Canada, select “Canada” regardless of lawful admission status.
 For individuals who lost their status, select “Other” and enter “Out of status, requires restoration” in the details field.

 • Previous countries of residence: Total time spent in a country should be at least 6 months, not necessarily consecutive.
-Provide detailed explanations if “Other” status is selected.

 • Marital and relationship status: Select applicable status: single, married, common-law, divorced, legally separated, or widowed.
-An annulled marriage is legally declared invalid.

 Current mailing address:

 • Include a post office box (P.O. box) number if applicable.
-If no P.O. box, include street number.
+If no P.O. box, include the street number.
 Correspondence will be sent to this address unless an email address is provided.

-• If appointing a representative, their address must be provided in this section and on form Use of a Representative [IMM 5476].
+• If appointing a representative, their address must be provided in this section and on the form Use of a Representative [IMM 5476].

 Email address: